stemcella/cleaning/README.md

 ###STEP0.
 DOWNLOADING FILES
-To handle data frame easily, I employed dplyr package, url : the address for downloading data zip file.
+To handle data frame easily, I employed dplyr package, url : the address for downloading data zip file. dataset.zip : destined file from downloading

 ### STEP1.
 MERGING DATA TABLE (561+3 columns, 7352+2947 rows)
 train and test files were read from each source files.
 I made a "dataset" by rbind two data frames.
-column names of dataset was extracted from the features.txt file. the activity and subject column were made from "y_train,y_test.txt" and "subject_train,subject_test.txt" file. for identifying each dataset(train,test) I added one column named group.
+dataset : contains train + test data column names of dataset was extracted from the features.txt file. the activity and subject column were made from "y_train,y_test.txt" and "subject_train,subject_test.txt" file. for identifying each dataset(train,test) I added one column named group.
-After that, all values are merged by cbind and named as fdata
+After that, all values are merged by cbind and named as fdata fdata : all dataset merged [10299 x 564]

 ### STEP2.
 Extracting Mean and Std values (66+3 columns, 7352+2947 rows)
 To extract the column contains the value related to "mean" and "std", I used select command.
 But this made unusual error.
 So I added a line to change the name as valid one.
 As result, I got the "Final" data frame have dimension (10299row, 69 col.)
+Final : selected columns contains mean and std values

 ### STEP3.
 Uses descriptive activity names to name the activities in the data set
 substitute the activity names by information from "activity_label.txt"